George Cunningham (civil servant): Civil service career

 The North-West Frontier Province was at that time governed by a ministry belonging to the Indian National Congress.
 Jinnah amended the operative constitution, the 1935 Government of India Act, in order to be able to dismiss the ministry.
 Cunningham was unsure of the constitutionality of the measure, but he went along with Jinnah's wishes.
-A Muslim League ministry headed by Abdul Qayyum Khan was appointed on 23 August.
+An All-India Muslim League ministry headed by Abdul Qayyum Khan Kashmiri was appointed on 23 August.

 In the subsequent months, the Pakistani tribal invasion of Kashmir was carried out under the nose of Cunningham, orchestrated by the provincial premier Abdul Qayyum Khan along with the Muslim League National Guard commander Khurshid Anwar.
 Cunningham thought it was going to be disastrous and tried to stop it.
 But he fell in line after the accession of Kashmir to India, when Jinnah ordered his governors to enter into "the full spirit of the struggle".
 Cunningham regretted that the Pakistan government was permitting this and was evidently demoralised.
 His diary entry states, "I could have found half a dozen excellent grounds for resigning in the last two weeks or so, but I feel that we may be able to get the thing gradually under control again and that one must try to see it through."